English and Philosophy BA

 Course details

 Throughout your studies, you'll be developing critical, independent research, interpretation, and analysis skills.
 You'll also have the chance to showcase all of these when you undertake your final year research project, allowing you to specialise and conduct research on a topic of your choice.
-You can choose to pursue a project in either English or Philosophy.
+You can choose to pursue a project in either English or philosophy.

 Year 1 compulsory modules